QuaSi-Software/Documentation/docs/resie_input_file_format.md

 **Summary output**

-Using the toggle `write_summary_CSV`, an additional summary CSV file is created from the regular CSV output.
+Using the toggle `write_summary_csv`, an additional summary CSV file is created from the regular CSV output.
 It contains one row for each numeric output and summarizes the values over the full simulation period.

 Energy-related outputs, such as `Demand`, `IN`, `OUT`, `Supply`, `Losses`, `Gains`, `EnergyFlow` and `Balance`, are summed.
 Columns containing `_sum` are treated as cumulative values and the last valid value is written.
 All other numeric outputs, such as temperatures, efficiencies or states of charge, are averaged.